fmerg/pymerkle/USAGE.md

 ```

 The file should here contain a _single_ (i.e., well-formed) JSON entity,
-otherwise a `JSONDecodeError` is thrown and the encryption is aborted.
+otherwise a `JSONDecodeError` is raised and the encryption is _aborted_.

 #### Per object file encryption